Landed cost

 How landed cost is represented in checkouts

-In versions 2020-09-30 and earlier, landed cost is represented by totalDuty and importerOfRecordTax.
+and earlier, landed cost is represented by totalDuty

-In checkouts that trigger the landed cost feature, we provide you an itemized breakdown of taxes, duties, fees, and import taxes.
-Since your customers ultimately pay these costs, you should display them during the checkout process.
+In checkouts that trigger the landed cost feature, we provide you with an itemized breakdown of taxes, duties, fees, and import taxes.
+Since your customers ultimately pay these costs, you should display them during checkout.

-The full landed cost is contained in numerous attributes at both the checkout level and the line item level.
+Numerous attributes at both the checkout and the line item levels contain the full landed cost.
 You can use this data to determine import duties and distinguish between taxes Digital River remits and those remitted by the shipper.

 Checkout level attributes

-The totalAmount however may not represent the full landed cost of a transaction.
-That depends on how you configure a checkout's shippingChoice.shippingTerms.
+however may not represent the full landed cost of a transaction.
+That depends on how you configure a checkout's shippingChoice.shippingTerms

 Line item level attributes